-An employment rejection letter lets an employee know they have not been chosen for a job.
-It gives your company a template to respectfully inform job candidates of the bad news.
-It allows them to continue their job search instead of waiting around to hear if they got a position with your company.
+An employment rejection letter lets applicants know they have not been chosen for a job.
+It gives your company a template to respectfully inform job candidates of bad news.
+It allows them to continue their job search instead of waiting to hear if they got a position with your company.

-How you treat a potential employee rejection can have a significant impact on your company’s reputation.
-Individuals, you reject now may be talented people you may want to hire later when more positions are available.
-A job rejection letter sample provides a useful way to end the application process without simply “ghosting” rejected applications.
-You can get started drafting your own rejection letter with this downloadable form.
+How you treat a potential employee rejection can significantly impact your company’s reputation.
+Individuals you reject now may be talented people you may want to hire later when more positions are available.
+A job rejection letter sample helps end the application process without simply “ghosting” rejected applications.
+You can get started drafting your rejection letter with this downloadable form.

 What is an Employment Rejection Letter?